 On the other hand, a vendor-neutral certification shows you have a broader understanding and skillset on products and technologies that are universally applicable.
 These vendor-neutral certifications include all the CompTIA certifications, the EC-Council Certified Ethical Hacker (CEH), Global Information Assurance Certification (GIAC), or Certified Information Systems Manager (CISM), among others.

 How to Get Funding for Online IT Certifications

 The cost of IT certifications can vary significantly and can, in some cases, be quite expensive.
 Nevertheless, the benefits of earning a certificate in Information Technology will almost always outweigh the price, especially given the fact that most employers are willing to pay a higher salary to those that have them as opposed to those that don’t.

 That said, paying for them may sometimes be easier said than done.
-If you are unable to pay for them out of pocket, there are several other options that you can try.
+If you are unable to pay for them out of pocket, there are several other options that you can try for getting your IT certifications online.
 In most cases, your financial aid options come from state, federal, and other educational institutions.
 There are also private organizations, such as foundations, that can help you pay for your education.